What is the worst part about writing a job description?

 Also, keep in mind that job titles in the sweet spot between 50 and 60 characters receive 30-40% more clicks!

-The description of the job does not have to be stale and straightforward.
-Use this as an opportunity to not only explain the black and white functions of the job, but also how the position fits within the company and what sort of impact it will have on the team.
+Typically 2-3 sentences, use this section as an opportunity to explain the basic functions of the job.
+Additonally, explain how the position fits within the company and what sort of impact it will have on the entire team!

-Adding these sorts of details will excite and motivate the candidate to really imagine themselves in the position.
+Adding these details and goals will excite and motivate the candidate to really imagine themselves in the position.

-Make a list (for yourself) of the duties and responsibilities on a daily, weekly, monthly and/or quarterly basis.
+Make a list of the duties and responsibilities on a daily, weekly, monthly and/or quarterly basis.
 From here, decide what are your must-haves, nice-to-haves and unnecessary details.
+Edit accordingly.

 Speaking of lists, use a list format to display responsibilities!

 The last thing an applicant wants is to open a job description and be greeted by a wall of text (see example below).
 List the responsibilities and duties in an easy-to-read bulleted or numbered list.